Richard Colman: IPC Athletics World Championships

 Colman has competed at four IPC Athletics World Championships.
 In 2002, he won a bronze medal in the Men's 400 m T53.
 In 2006, he won a bronze medal in the Men's 800 m T53.
 At the 2011 Championships, he won a gold medal in the Men's s 800m T53 and a silver medal in the Men's 400 m T53.
-At the 2013 Championships in Lyon, France, he won bronze medals in the Men's 800m and 1500m T53 events.
+At the 2013 Championships in Lyon, France, he won bronze medals in the Men's 800 m and 1500 m T53 events.
 He was selected to compete at the 2015 Championships in Doha but withdrew from the competition.

 Personal

 Colman grew up in Geelong and attended Geelong College.
 Colman stated that “I did every single sport I could growing up, I think that’s why I’ve become an athlete because my school was so inclusive and supportive of the community and me being involved.
 It really did show me back then that yeah, I’m in a wheelchair but I can still be involved in nearly any sport and opportunities.”

-Colman is the first wheelchair AFL goal umpire in the Geelong League in 2007.
+Colman is the first wheelchair AFL goal umpire in the Geelong League, debuting in 2007.
 In 2009, he completed a Bachelor of Commerce studies at Deakin University.

 He received a Deakin Young Alumni of the Year Award in 2012 in recognition of his outstanding sporting achievements, particularly in wheelchair athletics.

 Colman was made a Member of the Order of Australia (AM) in the 2014 Queen's Birthday Honours for "significant service to sport as a gold medallist at the London 2012 Paralympic Games, and to the community".

 He is currently working with junior athletes to develop the next generation of Paralympic champions.
 In the summer he coaches international senior athletes in Geelong.

-Colman became the first person in a wheelchair to complete the Death Road in Bolivia, a 64 kilometre track which descends 3500 metres.
+Colman became the first person in a wheelchair to complete the Death Road in Bolivia, a 64-kilometre track which descends 3500 metres.
 Colman stated 'Death Road pushed me to my limits but it was an incredible experience to say the least.'

-In 2020, Colman is an Active Geelong Ambassador.
+In 2020, Colman is an active Geelong ambassador.